chingu-voyage4/Bears-Team-22/README.md

     > git clone https://github.com/YOUR_USERNAME/YOUR_FORK_NAME.git
     > cd YOUR_FORK_NAME
     > yarn install-all
-    > yarn start```
+    > yarn start
+    ```

 The project is divede in two a front-end and a back-end.

-The project can run separately in diffrent terminals but is you run from the root gulp.js will take care of that.
+The project can run separately in diffrent terminals but if you run from the root, gulp.js will take care of that.

 Contribution step: